Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Conclusion

 \section{Conclusion}

-Speech segmentation is a naturally uncertain process.
-Neither previous forced alignment systems nor current annotation conventions have represented uncertainty in their outputs.
-The ensemble modification to MAPS and transcription scheme allow researchers to estimate and make use of confidence intervals on the boundaries.
-Having intervals of any kind associated with segment boundaries also represents a step toward more gradient or overlapping segmentation schema, which would be more in line with representational frameworks where overlap is permitted in articulatory \citep{browmanArticulatoryPhonologyOverview1992} or acoustic \citep{kelleyBroadFineAcoustic2024} dimensions.
+Speech segmentation is a naturally gradient and uncertain process.
+Neither previous forced alignment systems nor current annotation conventions have represented gradience in their outputs.
+The ensemble modification to MAPS and transcription scheme allow researchers to estimate and make use of gradient boundary regions based on confidence intervals on the boundaries.
+Having regions of any kind associated with segment boundaries also represents a step toward more gradient or overlapping segmentation schema, which would be more in line with representational frameworks where overlap is permitted in articulatory \citep{browmanArticulatoryPhonologyOverview1992} or acoustic \citep{kelleyBroadFineAcoustic2024} dimensions.